metaleap/vscode-appz/libs/go/readme.md

 	// is easier to use. [window.createQuickPick](https://code.visualstudio.com/api/references/vscode-api#window.createQuickPick) should be used
 	// when [window.showQuickPick](https://code.visualstudio.com/api/references/vscode-api#window.showQuickPick) does not offer the required flexibility.
 	//
-	// `optionallyInitialStateToApplyUponCreation` ── ff specified, the newly created `QuickPick` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.
+	// `optionallyInitialStateToApplyUponCreation` ── if specified, the newly created `QuickPick` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.
 	//
 	// `return` ── A new [QuickPick](https://code.visualstudio.com/api/references/vscode-api#QuickPick).
-	CreateQuickPick(optionallyInitialStateToApplyUponCreation *QuickPickState) func(func(QuickPick, QuickPickState))
+	CreateQuickPick(optionallyInitialStateToApplyUponCreation *QuickPickBag) func(func(QuickPick, QuickPickBag))
 }
 ```